Actionb/mizdb-watchlist/README.md

 #### Toggle button

-The toggle button adds an item to your watchlist if it is not already on it, otherwise it removes the item for the watchlist.
+The toggle button adds an item to your watchlist if it is not already on it, otherwise it removes the item from the watchlist.
 If the item is on the watchlist, the button is rendered with the `on-watchlist` CSS class.

 Use the `toggle_button` template tag to a button to your page: